Have the freshest free hiking tips sent to you each month!

 No. That would be a tragic mistake.

-Backpacking tents come in many shapes and sizes.
+Backpacking tents come in many shapes and sizes on purpose.

 You need to narrow down your choices based upon how many people (dogs count as people in a small tent, in my opinion) and how much gear you will have on your backpacking trip.